ikollipara/django-meili/README.md

 #### `python manage.py clearindex`

-Clearn the given index.
+Clear the given index.
 This will always be done synchronously.

 ## Development